Screenshots from the MBTA app

 - Identify user needs that are unarticulated.
 Focus on their feelings towards a particular workflow and their motivations in certain situations.

 In order to inform the priority of ideas, thoughtbot designers created a series of user personas to further document our findings.
 They aggregated the findings into seven different personas, each with their own Goals, Behaviors & Habits, Technology Access, and Relationships.
 Artifacts like these personas will help inform future MBTA projects.
-Once the team established an understanding of the different personas in the Green Line ecosystem, they revisited their overarching insights and determined that reducing radio chatter would have the greatest impact on their creating success for all roles.
+Once the team established an understanding of the different personas in the Green Line ecosystem, they revisited their overarching insights and determined that reducing radio chatter would have the greatest impact on success for all roles.

 Photos from the Design Workshop